-As a good parent, you want to make certain your children are raised well should your life end unexpectedly.
-Thus, many parents look to provide instructions for guardianship of their children through their Last Will and Testament, to provide both financial security and parental-type supervision for their children should they die.
+As a good parent, you want to make certain your young children are raised well, even should your life end unexpectedly.

 But no suggestion made by the parents is binding upon the court; rather, it is a suggestion that is given the appropriate weight by the court when making a decision regarding the appointment of a guardian via court order.

-A Last Will and Testament does not truly create guardianship, but it is the best option available to parents to persuade the court of their choice.
+While a Last Will and Testament does not truly create Guardianship automatically, but it is the best option available to parents to persuade the Court of their choice.

-See our Q & A series on Last Wills at 'Ask Standard Legal' >
+See our Q & A on Wills at 'Ask Standard Legal' >

 DISCLAIMER REGARDING LEGAL ADVICE: None of information contained on this web site is intended to constitute legal or other professional advice, and you should not rely solely on the information contained on the site for making legal decisions.
 When necessary, you should consult with an attorney for specific advice tailored to your situation.